last update 11 July 2010

 Probably emigrated to Canada c 1871.

 m.
-February 1874 in Peterborough, Ontario, to first cousin and photographer A H R Sproule (we have record).
+February 1874 in Peterborough, Ontario, to first cousin and pretend photographer* A H R Sproule (we have record).

 l.
 Back in "Denamona", Fintona (Co Tyrone) after hubbie was left house and 209 acre farm by his uncle.
 Census entries in 1901 and 1911.